Evan-Hartley/FitzHughNaumo_SpiralWaveTracking_AMethodsComparison/README.md

 cmake --build .
 ```

-The .exe file will then be in a subfolder entitled `build/run/`
+The `fhnModel.exe` file will then be in a subfolder entitled `build/run/`

+## Running the Code

+This code is designed to be run on the Georgia Tech PACE cluster, but can be run on any computer with a NVIDIA GPU and CUDA installed.
+To run locally, either open the constructed `fhnModel.exe` file or use your terminal to run the program by navigating to the `fhnModel.exe` and run either the `start fhnModel.exe` command (Windows) or `wine fhnModel.exe` command (Linux and macOS).